GeoscienceAustralia/stormwavecluster/Analysis/preprocessing/extract_storm_events.md

     rule=2)
 ```

-Here we investigate relationships between MSL and annual mean SOI, as well as
+Below we investigate relationships between MSL and annual mean SOI, as well as
 long-term MSL changes.
 To enable further analyses we read climate variables,
 computing various averages, and appending them to the event statistics to
 support later analysis.